TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-06-six-story-shaping-hats.md

 It’s also good practice for to review increments of the product that have been implemented to make sure it’s correct from those different perspectives.

-**The concept of three amigos intends to balance between no collaboration between people with different perspectives and involving an entire team in discussing all the details of every increment of work.**
+**The concept intends to balance between no collaboration between people with different perspectives and involving an entire team in discussing all the details of every increment of work.**

 Source: [Agile Alliance](https://www.agilealliance.org/glossary/three-amigos/)